Skip to content

 kubectl get events -A --sort-by='.lastTimestamp'

-Security Operations
+Managing Security Operations

-Security Monitoring
+Monitoring Security

-Review the Security and Compliance Checklist for:
+Use the Security and Compliance Checklist to verify:

-• Audit log forwarding to SIEM
+• Audit log forwarding to Security Information and Event Management (SIEM)

 • Failed authentication monitoring